Message in a bottle on Northland beach gives man connection to Greek mariner - NZ Herald

 It's said that in many ways we are all sons and daughters of ancient Greece.

-But Awanui man Ken Ferguson has a more direct link to Mediterranean country.
+But Awanui man Ken Ferguson has a more direct link to the Mediterranean country.

 Ferguson has done his best to make contact with the Greek master mariner who put his business card in a bottle, date and place unknown, and threw it into the sea, but there's a problem.